erikmswan/react-boilerplate/README.md

 ## CSR Servers

-Because routing is handled by the client, it's important to remember that the server must redirect all traffic to root, like below.
+Because routing is handled by the client, it's important to remember that the server must listen for all traffic and serve the index.html file at the root, like below.
 There is currently a server bundled with the repo that handles this, but it's still good to note.

 ```javascript
 app.get('/*', (req, res) => {